rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/2-cloud-storage-splits.md

 Now that we understand what Incremental Models and Partitions are, let's apply to them to our ClickHouse project.

-Since our ClickHouse data is hosted in GCS, we will be using glob based splits, instead of the example's sql select statements.
+Since our ClickHouse data is hosted in GCS, we will be using glob based partitions, instead of the example's sql select statements.

-### Let's create a basic split model.
+### Let's create a basic partition model.
 In the previous courses, we used a GCS connection to import ClickHouse's repository commit history.
 Let's go ahead and assume we are using the same folder structure.

 ```